Khrameeva-Lab/lipidomics_analysis_2021/LipidomicAnalysis.md

 ```

 For convenience, raw MS files located in the `sampledata/` folder are
-organized into two subfolders according to the treatment groups (two
+organized into two subfolders according to the species (2 files per
-files per group).
-The code below will create a table with sample
+species + blank measurements).
+The code below will create a table with
-metadata
+sample metadata

 ``` r
 mzfiles <- list.files('sampledata/', recursive = TRUE, full.names = TRUE, pattern = '.mzXML')